documenta fifteen

 Hazeen with Majid Rabet on the left (art director to one of our video sessions) and Alia Ardon.

-The album ‘Sovereign Murders’ is the debut record of my band Hazeen, featuring Can Yalcinkaya on drums, Kian Dayani on bass, and guest musicians Kazem Kazemi and Susie Hurley.
+The album ‘Sovereign Murders’ is the debut record of my band Hazeen, featuring Can Yalcinkaya on drums and guest musicians Kian Dayani on bass, Kazem Kazemi on guitar and the vocals of Susie Hurley.
 Kazem and I began to collaborate in 2018 when he was imprisoned on Manus Island, which is reflected in these pages from my graphic novel Still Alive.

-Alien Citizen will addresses Australia’s (and by extension much of the Euro-American Anglosphere’s) burgeoning white-nationalism and the construction of racialised minorities, with a particular focus on where the narrative frame breaks down in the teeth of government abuses.
+Alien Citizen addresses Australia’s (and by extension much of the Euro-American Anglosphere’s) burgeoning white-nationalism and the construction of racialised minorities, with a particular focus on where the narrative frame breaks down in the teeth of government abuses.
 Australia’s race-driven border politics brings into question how the ‘other’ (in this case the outsider, refugee and/or minority Muslim) is historically and aesthetically represented.
-Alien Citizen will be distributed with the Hazeen album ‘Sovereign Murders’, as an accompanying booklet, and will be given to visitors who attend the documenta fifteen exhibition in Kassel.
-It will be distributed to small press/zine distros, so that it may contribute to the underground press culture and circulate in processes of exchange and gifting.
+Alien Citizen was distributed with the Hazeen album ‘Sovereign Murders’, as an accompanying booklet, and was given to visitors who attend the documenta fifteen exhibition in Kassel.

 The title comes from the work of Mae M. Ngai, who uses it to describe the modern state’s way of marking people who it deems unfit for liberal citizenship, including racial or sexual minorities.

-The really exciting part of this documenta is the emphasis on cooperation and knowledge sharing amongst different creative communities.
-The Artistic Directors are the Indonesian collective Raungrupa, who have built this event around the core values and ideas of lumbung (an Indonesian term for a communal rice barn), which is an artistic and economic model rooted in such principles as collectivity, communal resource sharing, and equal allocation.
-I have so far participated in some of the large online majelis-gatherings organised by Ruangrupa and have had the pleasure of harvesting-documenting some of the artist talks.
-Below are my drawn reflections on a very inspiring talk about the subject of socially engaged art, given by the artist Tania Bruguera.
+The really exciting part of documenta fifteen was its emphasis on cooperation and knowledge sharing amongst different creative communities.
+The Artistic Directors were the Indonesian collective Raungrupa, who built the event around the core values and ideas of lumbung (an Indonesian term for a communal rice barn), which is an artistic and economic model rooted in such principles as collectivity, communal resource sharing, and equal allocation.
+I participated in some of the large online majelis-gatherings organised by Ruangrupa and had the pleasure of harvesting-documenting some of the artist talks.
+Below is my drawn reflection on a very inspiring talk about the subject of socially engaged art, given by the artist Tania Bruguera.